Ozpyn/Oracle-Cloud-Lesson/readme.md

 The most common way to host a website on a server involves a lengthy process of messing around with Apache2 or with bundles that include Apache2.
 This obviously is not the only website hosting tool, however it does seem to be the only beginner friendly one that I have found.

-For the purposes of this lesson I suggest only allocating 2 cores and 8gb of ram to the Minecraft Server instance.
+For the purposes of this lesson I suggest only allocating 2 cores and 8gb of ram to the Server instance.
 (Oracle has support for changing the allocation of resources later on, if desired.)

 ## Create a VM Instance